Vatmex/.github/profile/README.md

 ## Hi there 👋

 We are [VATMEX](https://www.vatmex.com.mx), México's [VATSIM](https://vatsim.net/) division.
-In this Github you will find all the time we've developed to help our community have the
+In this Github you will find all the apps we've developed to help our community have the best Air Traffic Simulation experience possible.

 ### Contribution guidelines

 Since this is a volunteer effort, we are more than happy to receive help from the community.
 The easiest and best way to help the effort is to test our applications and report bugs (really, testing is actually harder than everyone believes).
 If you want to contribute to the code itself, check the Readme on each of our apps.

-### Useful resources

-TODO

 <!--

 **Here are some ideas to get you started:**